Working in investment banking, you'll get to put your excellent number-crunching ability to good use while earning an impressive salary

 For instance, J.P.
 Morgan offers 10 to 12-week investment banking internships for penultimate-year university students.
 You'll get to learn key technical skills by working on deals and transactions for the company's clients.

-If you have a strong interest in financial markets and technology, a summer internship with Bloomberg will provide you with all the training you need for a future role in this area.
+If you have a strong interest in financial markets and technology, a summer internship with Bloomberg will provide you with all the training you need for a role in this area.
 Typically lasting between six to ten weeks, but potentially up to six months - you can work in one of its main functions such as data, news, or analytics and sales.

-On-the-job-experience and practical skills training will give you the perfect grounding in investment banking.
+Getting on-the-job-experience and practical skills training will give you the perfect grounding in investment banking.
 The best-performing students may even receive full-time job offers upon completion.

 Search for banking and finance internships.